Live From EuropeSaturday, July 4

 IAEA: Key Zaporizhzhia power line repaired, but nuclear risks remain The IAEA confirmed that repairs to a key power line at Ukraines Zaporizhzhia Nuclear Power Plant have been completed, but the facility still faces serious nuclear safety risks.
 Repeated damage to electrical infrastructure continues to threaten nuclear security.

-yenisafak · about 5 hours ago
+yenisafak · 7 days ago

 Mi az az összehangolt védelmi tevékenység, amit Magyarék életbe léptettek a hőség miatt, és mire ad felhatalmazást a kormánynak?
 Idén már másodszor rendeltek el speciális hatalomgyakorlási helyzetet.
 Az Orbán-kormány kampánycélból léptette életbe a Barátság kőolajvezeték leállása után az összehangolt védelmi tevékenységet, amit most a Tisza-kormány valódi haváriában, az extrém hőség miatt élesített.
 Ez ugyan nem számít különleges jogrendnek, mégis széles körű felhatalmazást ad a kormánynak – összeszedtük, pontosan mire.